Getting started

 tmux |

-optional | Optional multiplexer backend.
+optional | Optional multiplexer backend on macOS and Linux.
 When present, ax drives it natively: each session runs as a window and ax opens and manages them for you.
 The bundled tmux/ax.tmux adds bindings that open the picker in a tmux popup.
 Without it, ax's own session holder keeps every session alive and tracked, so the full launch, detach, monitor, reattach loop works with no mux at all.
 Zellij is the alternative (see Multiplexer backends). |

 dtach |